Sim007/vbangularindocker/README.md

 docker image build -t angulardev .
 ```

-You can run a container with:
+You can run the container with:
 ```
 docker container run --rm -d -p:4200:4200 angulardev
 ```

 The angular app need some time to start.
 After that you can see the app in a browser with:
 ```
 http://localhost:4200
 ```